-The College reserves the right to make

-modifications to a prescribed curriculum.
+The College reserves the right to make modifications to a prescribed curriculum.
 Students failing to graduate due to failure, deficiency of grade points or credit hours, may be granted the degree after successful completion of the work either at SUNY Canton or another accredited college within seven years of departure.
 These hours must have the prior approval of the School Dean or Department Chairperson.
-All courses transferred will be recorded as "CR" credit only.
+All courses transferred will be recorded as "TR" credit only.
+Note: The commencement program is created once a year for May commencement ceremonies.
+The list of graduates is based on students who completed degree requirements in the prior August, December, January, and those who anticipate competing re-quirements in May.
+Students may petition their academic Dean for permission to participate in the current year's commencement ceremony without meeting requirements by the May deadline.
+Outstanding credit requirements will be at the discretion of the Dean.
+Please be aware that students are not permitted to have their names published in the commencement program in the same major within the past two years.